Employee Retention Tax Credit 2021 West Virginia

 Qualifications & Eligibility

-Calculating your eligibility for the ERTC can be a time consuming process involving complex calculations even most CPAs find unbearable.
+Calculating your eligibility for the ERTC can be a time consuming process involving complex calculations even most CPAs find difficult.
 That’s why we specialize only in assisting West Virginia businesses with their ERTC claims.

-We can communicate with your CPAs, do the calculations, tell you exactly how much you qualify for down to the penny, and even file it on your behalf.
+We can communicate with your CPAs, do all the calculations, tell you exactly how much you qualify for down to the penny, and even file it on your behalf.

 Why Choose ERTC FUND?